 dementia.
 That isn’t as bad as Alzheimer’s Disease.”

-In both the classroom and clinical arena, I often encounter confusion between the two terms.
-“Dementia” refers to an ongoing, permanent, and worsening memory problem.
+“Dementia” refers to ANY ongoing, permanent, and worsening memory problem.
 Alzheimer’s Disease, Vascular Dementia, Lewy Body Dementia, and Frontal-temporal Dementia are ALL types of dementia.
 One way to think about this is to talk about cars.
 If I ask you, “What kind of car do you drive?”, you may respond by saying, “Honda,” or “Ford.”
 So, car refers to any type of gas-powered, multi-person vehicle; Ford or Honda refers to a specific make, or type, of a car.
 We can even get more specific and discuss models within a specific make.
 You may not only own a Ford, but you may drive a Ford Fusion, a Ford Explorer, or a Ford Mustang (lucky you!).
 Some dementias have subtypes, just like makes have models.
 Frontal-temporal dementia, for example, has 2 common subtypes: behavioral variant and primary progressive aphasia.

 All cars have one thing in common: they are powered by an engine that moves the wheels.
 All of the dementias have one thing in common: brain shrinkage (also known as neurodegeneration).
 What differs between the dementias are the patterns of brain shrinkage and the underlying reasons for the brain (or nerve cell) damage.